 Former Prime Minister Lee Hsien Loong has said that “we have been trying to balance the system so that you can moderate the pressure – so that you can work hard, without feeling ‘buay tahan’, cannot take it anymore.”
 But it begs the question – how can parents do better to navigate societal expectations so that children have the capacity to learn and grow on their own terms?

-In this 2-part series, we speak to Mrs Tan-Soh Wai Lan, President of the Nanyang Academy of Fine Arts (NAFA), University of the Arts Singapore, former principal of CHIJ St. Nicholas Girl’s School, principal of Anderson Secondary School, and lifelong educator, mother and the author of An Attitude of Gratitude (more info below), on what it means for parents to ‘want the best’ for their children, and how they can empower and uplift the future leaders of our generation.
+In this 2-part series, we speak to Mrs Tan-Soh Wai Lan, President of the Nanyang Academy of Fine Arts (NAFA), University of the Arts Singapore, former principal of CHIJ St. Nicholas Girl’s School and Anderson Secondary School, and lifelong educator, mother and the author of An Attitude of Gratitude (more info below), on what it means for parents to ‘want the best’ for their children, and how they can empower and uplift the future leaders of our generation.

 Academic success is not the be-all and end-all